RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Conclusion

 \section{Conclusion}

-In this paper, we introduce RealUnify, the first comprehensive benchmark explicitly designed to investigate capability synergy in unified models.
-It systematically evaluates this synergy through two complementary settings—Understanding Enhances Generation and Generation Enhances Understanding—across $10$ diverse task categories.
-Extensive experiments and analysis reveal that current unified models are still far from achieving genuine synergy.
+In this paper, we introduce RealUnify, the first comprehensive benchmark explicitly designed to investigate capability synergy between understanding and generation in unified models.
+Unified models should not merely represent the coexistence of understanding and generation; rather, they should enable a synergistic interaction between these two capabilities, fostering mutual enhancement to achieve a higher level of intelligence.
+RealUnify systematically evaluates this synergy through two complementary settings—Understanding Enhances Generation and Generation Enhances Understanding—spanning $10$ diverse task categories.
+Extensive experiments and analysis reveal that current unified models are still far from achieving genuine synergy, and there remains a significant gap when compared to the state-of-the-art specialized models for understanding or generation.
 Although they can accomplish tasks under stepwise decomposition, indicating substantial potential, their inability to succeed in end-to-end scenarios highlights the absence of true synergy.
 Realizing such synergy in unified models, and thus empowering them to tackle complex real-world tasks, remains a pressing research direction.